nathaniel-wikamulia/fraud-detection-using-kafka-and-flink/README.md

 - It does not account for different customer segments.
 - It requires significant research to determine the optimal threshold.

+## Section 9 - Perform Average Fraud Detection
-2. The second method tries to overcome the limitation of the first method by flagging a transaction as potentially fraudulent only when the transaction amount is greater than X times the average transaction amount.
+The second method tries to overcome the limitation of the first method by flagging a transaction as potentially fraudulent only when the transaction amount is greater than X times the average transaction amount.
 By calculating the average transaction amount for each customer, the algorithm becomes much more flexible and does not flag every large transaction as fraudulent.
 It can also adjust itself based on the customer’s transaction behavior.

 In this example, we will mark a transaction as fraudulent if the transaction amount exceeds 2.5 times the average transaction amount in the last 30 days:
 ```